WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 15. In the command prompt, enter `dir` to verify that the **Outputblob** file now displays in the **C:\\Users\\Administrator** folder.

-16. To convert the **Outputblob** file into a .pfx file, at the **Windows PowerShell** command prompt, enter the following command, and then press Enter:
+16. To convert the **Outputblob** file into a .pfx file, at the **Windows PowerShell** command prompt, enter the following command, and then select Enter:

     ```
     Certutil –recoverkey outputblob Oscar.pfx